Sandra Levinson: Cuba tours

 In 1973, the CCS began sponsoring tours to Cuba.
 Initially, the CCS coordinated educational trips to Cuba from the United States for academics, which helped overcome travel restrictions imposed by the United States and Cuba.
 As travel restrictions eased under the Obama administration to include "people-to-people" visits that allow organizations to sponsor individuals for educational visits, more travel programs were able to be developed by the CCS.

 Cuban Art Space

 In 1991, Levinson was a plaintiff in a lawsuit brought by the National Emergency Civil Liberties Committee against the United States Treasury Department and Office of Foreign Assets Control, which led to the lifting of restrictions on the importation of Cuban art.
 In 1999, she founded the Cuban Art Space art gallery as part of the CCS, with regular exhibitions, and by 2016, its collection included over 10,000 Cuban works of art, including sculpture and paintings, with most of the collection imported directly by Levinson.

 CCS also developed the Lourdes Casal Library, which by 2007, held a collection of post-1959 materials from Cuba, including books, magazines, and newspapers.

-Morocco's Mohammed VI Museum of Modern and Contemporary Art features the first Cuban art exhibition in Africa, highlighting works by Wifredo Lam and Jose Angel Toirac, fostering cultural exchange and diversifying artistic representation beyond European influences.